steve1029/1st_thesis/README.md

 # Numerical solvers for Maxwell's equations.
-Scripts for the first paper.
+Scripts that has been used for my first paper.

 Various solvers such as FDTD, PSTD and hybrid PSTD-FDTD(HPF) methods has been developed.